 No environmental impact assessment is needed for this project.
 Beside the positive effect on the global climate protection, no transboundary impacts occur.
 The upgrade to the CMM-burner system causes no additional sources of waste, sewage or condensate.
 Indeed the environmental impact is lowered, because the displacement of coal avoids former amounts of ash and slag.

 Furthermore, the flue gas from a CMM-Burner includes less air polluting substances than that from a coal burner.

 Both combustion units require an approval by the Ukrainian Mining Authorities.
 The combustion processes are designed to comply for the German emissions limits (German "TA-Luft") which are more rigorous, especially for NOx, CO and hydrocarbons, than the Ukrainian limits.
+The approval for the ugraded CMM-burner is in place, the approval for the cogeneration unit is in process.

-A letter of Endorsement No 11439/10/3-10 dated 22 December 2006 has been issued by the Ukrainian Ministry of Environmental Protection for the project.
-The plant has to fulfil the requirements of the Ukrainian Department of Ecology and Nature Conservation.
-The application for this permission will be sent later.
+A letter of Endorsement $N{2}$ 973/10/3-10 dated 2 February 2007 has been issued by the Ukrainian Ministry of Environmental Protection for the project.
+The plant has to fulfil the requirements of the Ukrainian Department of Ecology and Nature Conservation., this will be checked by the authorities with the application for the permission.